Dev Docs - Introductions

 1. 'Finding Viruses signatures'

-The first way to get money is through the AVU's[2] Virus Hunting program: AVU will reward you a few Tokens for each signature you can find!
+The first way to get money is through the Bug Hunting Program: it will reward you a few Cookies for each signature you can find!

 To explain correctly: